Dalmatian wine roads - Self guided bike tour

 or windsurfing schools are big thing here: (Water donkey), restaurant (konoba) Forte.

-- cycling to Orebic town where you catch the ferry to Korcula ferr port (Domince) approx. ferry runs almost every hour.
-From ferry port cycle in direction Korcula town, then along the coast to picturesque town Racisce (you pass by many hidden bays and beaches).
-For the return take the same road back to the ferry port then ride to hotel.
+- cycling to Orebic town where you catch the ferry to Korcula ferry port (Domince) approx. the ferry runs almost every hour.
+From the ferry port cycle in the direction Korcula town, then along the coast to the picturesque town Racisce (you pass by many hidden bays and beaches).
+For the return take the same road back to the ferry port then ride to the hotel.

-Korcula island, is not just famous by Marco Polo who was born in Korcula town in 15ct, it is famous by walled town of Korcula, narrow streets, Venetian architecture and Mediterranean lifestyle.
-This green island with many hidden bays and beaches, old villages, clear blue sea is ideal place for cycling or spending a day in relax and peace.
+Korcula island is not just famous for Marco Polo who was born in Korcula town in 15ct, it is famous for the walled town of Korcula, its narrow streets, Venetian architecture, and Mediterranean lifestyle.
+This green island with many hidden bays and beaches, old villages, clear blue sea is an ideal place for cycling or spending a day in relaxation and peace.

 Places to see and restaurants: